 4. Schweizer Brot

 I first discovered the incredible talent of Katharina Arrigoni via Instagram, where she posts amazing photos of her homemade bread.
 She also shares recipes via her blog, BesondersGut (in German).
 This fall, Katharina published a beautiful book titled Schweizer Brot: Einfach Gutes Brot Backen (Swiss Bread: Simply Baking Good Bread).
-I was delighted to receive a complimentary copy in the mail from her.
-She has included recipes for traditional breads, like Weggli (little bread rolls) and Sonntagszopf (a braided bread for Sundays) and others, like Rüebli-Baguettes (carrot baguettes) and Insider-Brot (a bread filled with cheese).
+In the complimentary copy I received in the mail from her, I found recipes for traditional breads, like Weggli (little bread rolls) and Sonntagszopf (a braided bread for Sundays) and others, like Rüebli-Baguettes (carrot baguettes) and Insider-Brot (a bread filled with cheese).

 Where to buy: Besonders Gut